dekuNukem/RGBeeb/README.md

 ## Motherboard modifications

-This is the part where the motherboard is going under the knife (well soldering iron).
-As I mentioned before, all the modifications are **optional and reversible** for aesthetic reasons.
-Keep that in mind if you want to try something similar yourself.
+This is the part where I put the motherboard under the knife (well soldering iron).
+As I mentioned before, all modifications are purely for aesthetic reasons, and are totally **optional and reversible**.

 ### Relocating pin headers

 The 1MHz and Tube connectors were blocking the floppy drive, so I simply desoldered them.
 I also

 and replaced them with straight headers. they will still work but takes less space.
 You The desoldering can be a bit harsh on the PCB, so dont do this unless you run into unavoidable space constrains.

 I also desoldered the keyboard pin header and installed it upside down, so the long end is pointing downwards. this way I can connect the keyboard cable from behind through the cutout on the ATX RGB adaptor plate, elinating another item to block the backlight. anything for that clean look!